 On September 25, 2019 the OAG joined sixteen other state Attorneys General, the District of Columbia, and the City of New York in challenging the Services' final rules in the U.S. District Court for the Northern District of California (N.D.
 Cal.
-4:19-cv-06013).
+4:19-cv-06013).3

-Among other things the complaint challenges regulatory changes that make it more difficult to designate critical habitat, allow for the introduction of economic data into the administrative record informing listing determinations, limit the consideration of climate science in determining a species likely status in the foreseeable future, eliminate recovery as a basis for delisting, allow for the piecemeal destruction of critical habitat, narrow the definition of "effects of an action" during consultation, and revoke the default protection from take for threatened species.
+Among other things the complaint challenged regulatory changes that: made it more difficult to designate critical habitat, allowed for the introduction of economic data into the administrative record informing listing determinations, limited the consideration of climate science in determining a species likely status in the foreseeable future, eliminated recovery as a basis for delisting, allowed for the piecemeal destruction of critical habitat, narrowed the definition of "effects of an action" during consultation, and revoked the default protection from take for threatened species.

-&lt;sup>2 Two other states, Minnesota and Wisconsin, later joined our coalition.
+$^{^{\}rm 2}$ Two other states, Minnesota and Wisconsin, later joined the coalition.